 It’s easy to incorporate meditation into your self-guided ACT prep using Stop, Breathe, Think.
 The College Collection in particular — designed to help college students tame stress, strengthen focus, and navigate the ups and downs of student life — works perfectly for soon-to-be college students as well.
 With Stop, Breathe, Think, you can choose a meditation with a particular focus, ranging from 1–10+ minutes, to help you be your best as you prepare for the ACT.

 Recap: Stop, Breathe, Think can help you...well, stop, breathe, and think...as you prep for the ACT.
 Their student-focused meditations in particular can help you relieve stress, strengthen focus, and stay on track as you work hard towards your goals.

 Each of us has different learning styles and preferences, but these ACT prep resources offer a wide variety of books, apps, websites, and options to help you master the ACT test.
 If you are preparing for the ACT, but need an in-person or online class or tutor, we have lists of the best online and in-person ACT prep programs.
 If the SAT test is more your style, take a look at our list of The 20 Best Self-Guided SAT Prep Resources.
-And if you are searching for colleges, be sure to check out our 100 Best Online Colleges page for a current list of top online schools.
+And if you are searching for colleges, be sure to check out our 50 Best Online Colleges for 2019.